-- A = Number of units to be issued in the new subfund or the new unit class - B = Number of units in the original sub-fund or the original unit class - C = Redemption price per unit of the original sub-fund or the original unit class - D = Net asset value per unit of the new sub-fund or the new unit class - E = Exchange rate between the currencies of the two sub-funds or two unit classes on the date of conversion down to the nearest whole number, unless the Board of Directors has approved the issue of fractions of units.
+- A = Number of units to be issued in the new sub-fund or the new unit class - B = Number of units in the original sub-fund or the original unit class - C = Redemption price per unit of the original sub-fund or the original unit class - D = Net asset value per unit of the new sub-fund or the new unit class - E = Exchange rate between the currencies of the two sub-funds or two unit classes on the date of conversion the issue of fractions of units.
 The investor will receive payment for the fractions at the redemption price.

-Should the calculation of the number of new units result in fractions of units, the figure is rounded
+Should the calculation of the number of new units result in fractions of units, the figure is rounded down to the nearest whole number, unless the Board of Directors has approved